Taiwo-Olajide/MICR-575/Homework_3.md

     v2 \<- c(1:4) \# This runs also to create integgers from 1 to 4.

+    ``` r
+    v1 <- 1:3 # This runs to create integers from 1 to 3.
+It works because there are no other command issued that could affect the execution of the command

+    v2 <- c(1:4) # This runs also to create integers from 1 to 4.
-    v1 + v2 \# This runs and automatically uses 1 as the fourth integer
-    in the series for V1
+    v1 + v2 # This runs and automatically uses 1 as the fourth integer in the series for V1
+    ```

+        Warning in v1 + v2: longer object length is not a multiple of shorter object length

+        [1] 2 4 6 5

+    ``` r
-    I do think that this is not a good decision as this allows users not to notice errors in the variables they created as they will think that’s the accurate answer to the function.
+    #I do think that this is not a good decision as this allows users not to notice errors in the variables they created as they will think that's the accurate answer to the function.
+    ```

 ``` r
 v1 <- 1:3